ValeriiZhyla/spring_learning_notes/Essentials/Beans.md

 Code tutorial for Bean Factories: https://www.youtube.com/watch?v=7c6ZTF6cF88&list=PLC97BDEFDCDD169D7&index=4

+There are three ways to create Beans:
+- XML old and deprecated way
+- @Component - for classes of application
+- @Bean - for classes from libs

 The usage of XmlBeanFactory (and XML beans) is deprecated, this is an example of "oldest" way to create a bean.